-Setting the ADDEN bit (UxSTA<5>) enables the Address Detect mode, in which a 9th bit (URX8) value of '1' identifies the received word as an address rather than data.
+Setting the ADDEN bit (UxSTA<5>) enables this special mode in which a 9th bit (URX8) value of '1' identifies the received word as an address, rather than data.
 This mode is only applicable for 9-bit data communication.
-The URXISEL control bit does not have any impact on interrupt generation in this mode, since an interrupt (if enabled) will be generated every time the received word has the 9th bit set.
+The URXISELx control bit does not have any impact on interrupt generation in this mode, since an interrupt (if enabled) will be generated every time the received word has the 9th bit set.